The Infinite Mind: Topics and guests

+The program was first hosted by Frederick K. Goodwin in 1998 and then by Peter D. Kramer until 2008, with John Hockenberry providing weekly commentary.
+Goodwin also served as a guest host on various shows during this latter time period.

-The program was widely hailed for helping create a national dialog on the science and art of the human mind, neuroscience, mental health and the mind/body connection.
-The series aired major one hour comprehensive programs on such topics as Autism (1998); Hoarding and Clutter (1999), Bullying (2003), Aspergers' Syndrome (2004); Alzheimer's (2001); Chronic Fatigue Syndrome (2000); Depression in the Brain (2004); Gambling (2003); Mental Health and Immigrants (2001); Post Traumatic Stress Disorder (2001); Schizoaffective Disorder (2006); and Teen Suicide (1999).
+The program aimed to help create a national dialog on the science and art of the human mind, neuroscience, mental health and the mind/body connection.
+The series aired one hour programs on topics such as Autism (1998); Hoarding and Clutter (1999), Bullying (2003), Asperger's Syndrome (2004); Alzheimer's (2001); Chronic Fatigue Syndrome (2000); Depression in the Brain (2004); Gambling (2003); Mental Health and Immigrants (2001); Post Traumatic Stress Disorder (2001); Schizoaffective Disorder (2006); and Teen Suicide (1999).

 In the two months following the September 11th attacks, The Infinite Mind produced a series of five programs on the mental health impact of the terrorism, which were first national programs to examine the mental health impact of the September 11th attacks, as well as two live "State of Mind" broadcasts that featured guests Tipper Gore, Rosalynn Carter, Al Franken, Judy Collins, David Straithairn, Surgeon General David Satcher and Marian Wright Edelman, among others.
-For the broadcasts, producers did groundbreaking primary research with the American Psychological Association into the extent of PTSD and trauma nationally following the September 11th attacks.
+For the broadcasts, producers did primary research with the American Psychological Association into the extent of PTSD and trauma nationally following the September 11th attacks.

-The program featured the leading experts in the field of neuroscience, mental health and the mind such as Steven Pinker, Department of Brain and Cognitive Sciences at MIT.
+The program often featured the leading experts in the field of neuroscience, mental health and the mind, such as Steven Pinker, Department of Brain and Cognitive Sciences at MIT.
 In addition to world-leading scientific researchers and medical professionals, The Infinite Mind featured subjects of interest to a broad listening audience with celebrity guests including author John Updike; actors Carrie Fisher, Stanley Tucci, Anthony Edwards, Mercedes Ruehl, Margot Kidder and David Straithairn; comedians Richard Lewis and Lewis Black; the Firesign Theater; author William Styron and his wife Rose Styron; baseball batting champ Wade Boggs; former First Lady Rosalynn Carter; documentary filmmaker Ric Burns; television pioneer Norman Lear; business journalist James Cramer; Tipper Gore; Children’s Defense Fund founder Marian Wright Edelman; and live performances and discussions with musicians including Aimee Mann, Jessye Norman, Judy Collins, Suzanne Vega, Janis Ian, Laurie Anderson, Cowboy Junkies, Loudon Wainwright III, Philip Glass, and Emanuel Ax, and the casts of the Broadway hits Avenue Q and Wicked.

-Use of Virtual Reality/Second Life
+Use of virtual reality through Second Life

-Lichtenstein Creative Media was a pioneer of the social uses of the on-line 3-D virtual world, Second Life.
-For "The Infinite Mind," Lichtenstein Creative Media produced the first ever concert and live radio broadcasts from Second Life in August 2006, with singer Suzanne Vega, author Kurt Vonnegut who appeared in avatar form, Internet visionary Howard Reingold, and design guru John Maeda.
+For The Infinite Mind, Lichtenstein Creative Media produced the first-ever concert and live radio broadcasts from Second Life in August 2006, with singer Suzanne Vega, author Kurt Vonnegut who appeared in avatar form, Internet proponent Howard Rheingold, and design expert John Maeda.